ibm-cloud-docs/assistant-data/troubleshoot.md

 ### Delete the pdb (poddisruptionbudgets) when changing instance from medium to small
 {: #troubleshoot-delete-pdb}

-Whenever the size of Watson Assistant is changed from medium to small, a manual step is required to delete the `poddisruptionbudgets` that are created for medium instances.
+Whenever the size of {{site.data.keyword.conversationshort}} is changed from medium to small, a manual step is required to delete the `poddisruptionbudgets` that are created for medium instances.

-Run the following command, replacing `<instance-name>` with the name of your Watson Assistant CR instance and replacing `<namespace-name>` with the name of the namespace where the instance resides.
+Run the following command, replacing `<instance-name>` with the name of your {{site.data.keyword.conversationshort}} CR instance and replacing `<namespace-name>` with the name of the namespace where the instance resides.

 ```
 oc delete pdb  -l icpdsupport/addOnId=assistant,component!=etcd,ibmevents.ibm.com/kind!=Kafka,app.kubernetes.io/instance=<instance-name> -n <namespace-name>